 Where to Stay at Glacier National Park

-Stay inside Glacier National Park at the iconic log-style Lake McDonald Lodge, constructed in 1913 on the shores of Lake McDonald and fully embodying the spirit of rustic elegance that defines the national park lodge aesthetic.
+Stay inside Glacier National Park at the iconic Swiss chalet-style Lake McDonald Lodge, constructed in 1913 on the shores of Lake McDonald about 10 miles inside the national park.
 There are guestrooms inside the three-story main lodge.
-You can also rent cabin rooms or stay at either of the lodge’s two annexes, the hostel-style Snider Hall or the more elegant suites of Cobb House.
+You can also rent cabin rooms or stay at either of the lodge’s two annexes, the hostel-style Snyder Hall or the more elegant suites of Cobb House.

 For a family trip that combines fun with education, Williamsburg can’t be beat.
 Carefully renovated historical areas bring the past to life in Colonial Williamsburg and nearby Yorktown and Jamestown.
 Climb into a horse-drawn carriage and tour the streets lined with restored buildings from the era of the American Revolution.
-Spend a day in these living history museums, where you’ll see what life was like in the days of the Founding Fathers at sites like the Yorktown Battlefield.
+Spend a day in these living history museums, where you’ll see what life was like in the days of the Framers of the Constitution at sites like the Yorktown Battlefield.

-WATER WORLD: Top 5 Splash Pad Water Parks in the US for Kids
+WATER WORLDS: Top 5 Splash Pad Water Parks in the U.S. for Kids

 For some creepy fun, take the Williamsburg Ghosts Tour or the Williamsburg Witches and Pirates Tour.
 The Jamestown Glasshouse offers a glimpse into the area’s artisanal glass industry; here, you’ll see artists at work and have the chance to buy your own hand-blown pieces.
 Take a break from learning about the nation’s past and ride the roller coasters at Busch Gardens Williamsburg or careen down the water slides at Water Country USA.